Juanita1345/ETL-SQL-PI/README.md

 For this project, we obtained a few tables with information about racing cars from 1950 to 2021.
-Those tables had been received in formats as json and csv, and are the ones which are storaged in this GitHub in Datasets.
+Those tables had been received in formats like json and csv, and those are storge in this repository in Datasets.

 Our objective here is looking up at the data, and according to some deductions and requirementes, manipulate it.
 The idea behind manipulation, is cleaning the data to give the best information and structure, required for querys needed for final user.